Article Translations: (Spanish)

 If the doctor prescribes antibiotics, give them as prescribed.
 Don't give your child nonprescription medicines for vomiting or diarrhea unless the doctor recommends them because they can make the illness last longer.
 You can give acetaminophen (such as Tylenol) to reduce fever and make your child more comfortable.

 To prevent dehydration, follow your doctor's advice about what your child should eat and drink.
-Your doctor may recommend a special drink called an oral rehydration solution (such as Pedialyte), to replace body fluids.
+Your doctor may recommend a special drink called an oral rehydration solution (such as Pedialyte) to replace lost body fluids.

-Children who become dehydrated or those with more serious symptoms may need treatment in a hospital.
+Children who get dehydrated or those with more serious symptoms may need treatment in a hospital.

 The best way to prevent shigellosis and many other infections is to wash hands well and often.
 This is especially important after using the toilet (or changing a diaper) and before eating or preparing food.